-Rapporteur for the sixty-fourth and sixty-fifth sessions
+Chair for the sixty-sixth and sixty-seventh sessions

 Dr. Gillian Hirth is the Chief Radiation Health Scientist and Head, Radiation Health Services (RHS) Branch of the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) since August 2016.
 Since March 2017, she is also Deputy Chief Executive Officer of ARPANSA.

 Dr. Hirth completed a PhD in environmental radiochemistry in 1999 and from 2000 to 2003 she was a Post-Doctoral Research Fellow at the Australian Nuclear Science and Technology Organisation.
 Her research focussed on the transport of uranium decay series in the environment and their transfer to the biota.

 Dr. Hirth worked for the Australian Defence Organisation from 2003 to 2010 in the field of hazardous materials and environmental management, this work included the management of radiation sources and facilities, nuclear materials, occupational exposures and waste across the organisation.
 She has been with ARPANSA since 2010 initially working in codes and standards development she then led a project examining radionuclide activity concentration ratios in wildlife inhabiting uranium mining environments and was Director of the Monitoring and Emergency Response Section in RHS Branch from 2014 to August 2016.